English as an Additional Language Units 3 and 4

 You will develop skills including:

-- reading literary texts thoughtfully and for enjoyment
+- reading and analysing literary texts

-- writing in a range of styles
+- writing in a range of styles: creative, journalism, communication and analytical

-- analysing the ways other people write
+- analysing ideas and themes in texts and ways other people write

-- listening to different types of texts.
+- listening to different types of texts and responding to questions on those texts.

 Things to think about